KevinMarquette/kevinmarquette.github.io/_posts/2018-08-04-Powershell-Standard-Library-Binary-Module.md

 ### Nested PowerShell sessions

 One other option is to have good Pester test coverage.
 Then you can adjust the build.ps1 script to start a new PowerShell session, perform the build, run the tests, then close the session.

+### Updating installed modules

+This locking can be annoying when trying to update your locally installed module.
+If any session has it loaded, you have to go hunt it down and close it.
+This is less of an issue when installing from a PSGallery because module versioning places the new one in a different folder.

+You can set up a local PSGallery and publish to that as part of your build.
+Then do your local install from that PSGallery.
+This sounds like a lot of work, but this can be as simple as starting a docker container.
+I cover a way to do that in my post on [Using a NuGet server for a PSRepository](/2018-03-03-Powershell-Using-a-NuGet-server-for-a-PSRepository/?utm_source=blog&utm_medium=blog&utm_content=standardlibrary).

 # Why binary modules?